Jwan622/hopkins_data_structures/module_10/notes.md

 **Summary**:
 - cost: log(logn), if not can be as bad as O(n).
-- requires keys to be uniformly distribued across search space.
+- requires keys to be uniformly distributed across search space.
 - if not, interpolation will not get us to desired location and will be as bad as O(n).